How To Fuel For A Marathon: What To Eat Before, During, + After Your Race

 Again, this meal should be something you are accustomed to eating and have practiced the morning of your long runs.

-Examples include toast with honey, pancakes with maple syrup, waffles, or a bagel and jam.
+Examples include toast with honey, pancakes with maple syrup, waffles, or a bagel and jam or peanut butter.

 During your race, you want to consume sufficient carbohydrates and electrolyte-filled fluid from start to finish.

-If you’ve yet to determine how much you should consume during your marathon, use the following equation to calculate your carbohydrate fuel for a marathon.
+If you’ve yet to determine how much you should consume during your marathon, you can use the following equation to estimate your carbohydrate fuel for optimal energy levels.

 Weight in kilos = grams of carbohydrates consumed per hour

-For example, if you weigh 70 kilos, you should consume 70 grams of carbohydrates per hour for sufficient fuel during the marathon.
+For example, if you weigh 70 kilos, you should consume about 70 grams of carbohydrates per hour for sufficient fuel on race day.

 A person getting handed a bottle of water in a marathon.